Raymond III, Count of Tripoli: Hattin and its consequences

-The king ordered the assembly of the kingdom's troops at Saffuriya.
+The King ordered the assembly of the kingdom's troops at Saffuriya.
 Raymond joined the royal army with all the knights from Galilee, leaving his wife in Tiberias at the head of a small garrison.
 Knights from the County of Tripoli also came to Saffuriya.
 On 2 July 1187, Saladin invaded Galilee and besieged Tiberias.
 The news about the siege of Tiberias aroused fresh conflict among the crusaders, because Raymond and Ridefort proposed opposite strategies.
 Emphasizing that the town could resist even a prolonged siege, Raymond wanted to avoid a pitched battle and proposed that Guy send envoys to Antioch asking Bohemond III for reinforcements.
-Ridefort and Châtillon accused him of cowardice, adding that passivity would cost the king his kingdom.
-Since the king was obviously willing to accept Raymond's proposal, Ridefort reminded him of Raymond's previous alliance with Saladin.
-The king finally decided to attack, and ordered his army to march towards Tiberias.
+Ridefort and Châtillon accused him of cowardice, adding that passivity would cost the King his kingdom.
+Since the King was obviously willing to accept Raymond's proposal, Ridefort reminded him of Raymond's previous alliance with Saladin.
+The King finally decided to attack, and ordered his army to march towards Tiberias.

 As lord of the region, Raymond was appointed to guide the army across Galilee.
 After Saladin's troops began attacking the rear held by the Templars, the crusaders halted at Maskana although the local well could not provide enough water for a large army.
-Ernoul blamed Raymond for this decision, but the anonymous author of the Libellus de expugnatione Terrae Sanctae per Saladinum—who also participated in the campaign—wrote that the king decided to stop against Raymond's advice.
+Ernoul blamed Raymond for this decision, but the anonymous author of the chronicle known as the Libellus de expugnatione Terrae Sanctae per Saladinum—who also participated in the campaign—wrote that the King decided to stop against Raymond's advice.
 Saladin's troops encircled the crusaders' camp and killed all crusaders who left it in search of water.
 The army continued marching towards Tiberias the following day, with Raymond commanding the vanguard and Saladin's troops attacking them.
 A group of thirsty foot soldiers which tried to break through enemy lines towards the distant Sea of Galilee was massacred, and five of Raymond's knights defected to Saladin's side.
 Raymond led a cavalry charge against the right wing of Saladin's army in an attempt to reach the springs near Hattin, forcing the Muslim troops to open a pass without resistance.
 Instead of turning back, Raymond and the crusaders who had accompanied him (including Reynald of Sidon, Balian of Ibelin and Joscelin III of Edessa) hurried to Safed and then to Tyre.